Try Hubstaff for 14 days

 Don’t forget to refer back to the earlier part of this guide to make sure you’re following best practices.
 This will set your team up for success.

-For more information on using Epics in Hubstaff Tasks, check out the Epics Overview.
+For more information on using Epics in Hubstaff Tasks, check out the our support page.